 Return to top

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence, also known as metastasis).

-In general, non-muscle-invasive bladder cancers that come back in the same location as the original tumor or somewhere else in the bladder are treated in the same way as the first cancer.
-However, if the cancer continues to return after treatment, a cystectomy may be recommended.
-Bladder cancers that recur outside the bladder are more difficult to eliminate with surgery and are often treated with chemotherapy and/or radiation therapy.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+In general, non-muscle-invasive bladder cancers that come back in the same location as the original tumor or somewhere else in the bladder may be treated in a similar way as the first cancer.
+However, if the cancer continues to return after treatment, radical cystectomy may be recommended.
+Bladder cancers that recur outside the bladder are more difficult to eliminate with surgery and are often treated with systemic medications, radiation therapy, or both.
+Your doctor may also suggest clinical trials that are studying new ways to treat recurrent bladder cancer.
+Whichever treatment plan you choose, palliative care can be important for relieving symptoms and side effects.

-Recovery from bladder cancer is not always possible.
-If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.
+Full recovery from bladder cancer is not always possible.
+If the cancer cannot be cured or controlled, the disease may be called advanced or metastatic.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 Information about the cancer’s stage and grade will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatments by Stage.
 Use the menu to choose a different section to read in this guide.